gkchai/GestureRecognition/README.md

 ## Dataset

 500 gestures signatures are collected.
 The time window is 2 sec (or 40 samples at 20 Hz sampling rate).
-Size of the inputs or the number of features is 120 per gesture.
+Total size of the inputs (or the number of features) is 120 per gesture.

 ```
-raw data from data collection:  ./raw_data/
+raw data from experiments:  ./raw_data/
 processed data merged into train and test data: ./processed_data/
 data in TF records format: ./dataset/
 ```